Skip to main content

 Step 2: Create a New Alexa Skill in the Developer Console

-1. Visit the Alexa Developer Console
+1. Visit the Alexa Developer Console.

-2. Click Create Skill
+2. Click Create Skill.

-3. Enter a name (e.g. "My SmythOS Agent")
+3. Enter a Skill name (e.g., "My SmythOS Agent") and choose a Primary locale (e.g., "English (US)").
+Click Next.

 Step 3: Add Your SmythOS Endpoint as the Skill Handler

-2. Set Service Endpoint Type to HTTPS
+1. Set the Service Endpoint Type to HTTPS.

 Step 4: Choose an Invocation Name for Your Skill

-1. In the sidebar, go to Invocation
+1. In the left sidebar, click the Invocation dropdown.

 Step 5: Add a Custom Intent for User Queries